mikey-7x/mikey-hexoid/README.md

 All rights reserved.
 This project may be used, modified, and distributed under the terms of the **MIT License** (recommended for open-source hardware-software toolchains).

+Mikey:hexoid is built from the idea that

+> “Your phone can be your entire lab.”

 ---